graphql/graphql-spec/spec/Section 4 -- Introspection.md

 Represents scalar types such as Int, String, and Boolean.
 Scalars cannot have fields.

-A GraphQL type designer should use the `@specifiedBy` directive to provide a specification URL describing the data format, serialization, and coercion rules for the scalar.
+A GraphQL type designer should define `specifiedBy` for custom scalars as a specification URL describing the data format, serialization, and coercion rules for the scalar.
 It is recommended to also summarize the format and provide an example in the description field.